hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
 These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)**

-## FPC Transaction Validation
-***TODO***

-***TODO: this section is FPC, not FPC Lite.
-That said, we cover validation already later in Transaction flow, so maybe just drop this section?***

-FPC transactions are validated using the FPC Validator that is implemented as a custom validation plugin and is attached to the standard Fabric validation pipeline.
-When the peer receives a transaction produced by an FPC chaincode, FPC Validator fetches the corresponding validation data from the FPC Registry - specifically, the attestation for the Chaincode Enclave(s) that executed that transaction.
-It verifies that the attestation is correct by verifying a signature produced by the TEE vendor, and checks that the attestation contains the chaincode hash (MRENCLAVE) that is referenced in the chaincode definition.
-If this check succeeds, the public key attached to the attestation is used to verify the FPC endorsement signature.
-In other words, using the FPC Validator, a peer checks that a transaction (i.e., the read/writeset and the result) was indeed produced by a proper FPC Chaincode.

-Once the validation and commit process completes, the transaction is appended to the local ledger of the Peer.
-The Ledger Enclave implements a block listener and therefore receives all committed blocks from the Peer.
-The Ledger Enclave then establishes a trusted view of the ledger by repeating the validation algorithm inside the enclave to assure against a corrupted Peer.
-In particular, even though the transaction has already been validated by the Peer (using the FPC Validator), from the enclaves perspective, the validation result is untrusted.
-Note that in order reduce this redundant validation, the Peer could delegate the validation entirely to the Ledger Enclave.

-In addition to the peer-side validation, clients must also be able to verify FPC transactions.
-This process is similar to the validation step as described above; the FPC Client SDK extension implements this functionality and make this process thereby transparent to the users.
-A low level FPC Client SDK API may also provide the functionality to the end user directly.

 ## Enclave Registry

 Also referred to as the Enclave Registry Chaincode (ERCC), this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.